AdobeDocs/journey-optimizer.sv-SE/help/using/conflict-prioritization/journey-ranking-formulas.md

    <!--
     Selecting a formula entity specifies which type of item—such as journeys or other entities—the ranking formula will apply to.
 This determines the context in which the formula operates, allowing you to define rules that influence how those items are ranked.-->

 1. Du kan också klicka på **[!UICONTROL Select AI model]** för att ange den modell som ska användas som referens för att skapa din rankningsformel.
+[Läs mer](journey-ai-models.md)

 <!--
     >[!NOTE]